UselessPickles/ts-enum-util/README.md

 You may want to consider explicitly avoiding caching (via an optional param to `$enum`) if you are using `ts-enum-util` to work with an ad-hoc dynamically generated "enum-like" object. this is useful to avoid cluttering the cache and unnecessarily occupying memory with an `EnumWrapper` that will never be retrieved from the cache.

 ## Reference
+!!!
+WORK IN PROGRESS / INCOMPLETE !!!

 See the source code or the distributed `index.d.ts` file for complete details of method signatures/overloads, detailed method/param documentation, etc.

-The following reference is a work in progress.

 ### Terminology

-Throughout this references, the following aliases for types will be used:
+Throughout this reference, the following aliases for types will be used:
 * `EnumLike`: An enum-like object type.
 See [Enum-Like Object](#enum-like-object).
 * `KeyType`: The type of the enum's keys.
 This is usually a string literal union type of the enum's names, but may also simply be `string` if an `EnumWrapper` was created for an object whose possible property names are not known at compile time.
 * `EnumType`: The specific enum type of the enum values.
 This is usually the enum type itself, but may also simply be the same as `ValueType` (see below) if a `EnumWrapper` was created for an object that is not actually an enum, but is only "enum-like".